Employers’ Guide to Forced Annual Leave

 Forced annual leave is commonly used around public holidays such as Christmas and Easter, when employees often wish to take time off to celebrate or relax anyway.
 Businesses may find their workload slows because their customers and clients are also taking a break, so it may be financially beneficial to close temporarily and give staff a break.
 This is called a shutdown period.
 Some employers base this decision on workforce requests to take annual leave, with more staff wanting to take time off than the lowest number required to keep their business open and running efficiently.

-When forced annual leave can happen?
+When can forced annual leave happen?

 What to expect from employees?